Supercritical Superprocesses: Proper Normalization and Non-degenerate Strong Limit: Backward iterates

-It is well known, see, for instance, \cite[1.44]{Rudin}, that the topology of the topological vector space $C(E)$ is compatible with a metric $d$, $(C(E), d)$ is a complete metric space and that convergence in $(C(E), d)$ is equivalent to uniform convergence on each compact subset $K$ of $E$.
+It is well known that (see, for instance, \cite[1.44]{Rudin}), there exists a metric $d$ on $C(E)$ such that $(C(E), d)$ is a complete metric space, and convergence in $(C(E), d)$ is equivalent to uniform convergence on each compact subset $K$ of $E$.

 For any $a>0$, let ${\cal D}_a(E):=\{f\in {\cal B}^+(E): \|f\|_\infty\le a\}$.

 \begin{lemma} For any $t>0$, $V_t({\cal D}_a(E))$ is a relatively compact subset of $C(E)$. \end{lemma}